buddyw/dal-young-makers/classes/forklift/checklst.md

    2. Unplug the motor's `C` cable from the top of the brick.
    3. Rotate the `C` plug a different direction and plug it back in.
    4. Press `Run` again to re-test the track.
-   5. Repeat the steps until the wheels are moving forward.

 8. Now let's test the fork.
 Press `Prgm` until the number `2` appears to the far right.